A Cambrian framework for the oriented cycle: Introduction

 We use the set $I(v)$ of edges incident to $v$ as an indexing set both for labels on $v$ and for the associated cluster variables.
 The labeling $\DC_\Omega$ associates to each vertex $v$ of $\DCamb_{\Omega}$ a set $\DC_\Omega(v)=\set{\DC_\Omega(v,e):e\in I(v)}$ of vectors that form a basis for the root lattice.
 We write $\Cone_\Omega(v)$ for $\bigcap_{\beta\in \DC_\Omega(v)}\set{x\in V^*:\br{x,\beta}\ge0}$.
 We also write $R_\Omega(v)$ for the basis of the weight space that is dual to $\DC_\Omega(v)$ and write $R_\Omega(v,e)$ for the vector in $R_\Omega(v)$ that is dual to $\DC_\Omega(v)$.
 The symbol $\omega$ stands for the bilinear form defined by $B$.
 The following corollary of Theorem~\ref{cycle thm} follows from \cite[Theorem~3.25]{framework}, \cite[Theorem~3.26]{framework}, and \cite[Corollary 4.6]{framework}.

 \begin{cor} There exists a graph isomorphism $v\mapsto\Seed(v)=(\tB^v,X^v)$ from $\DCamb_\Omega$ to the principal coefficients exchange graph $\Ex_\bullet(B)$, where $B$ is the oriented $n$-cycle.
-If $v$ is a vertex of $\DCamb_\Omega$, then: \begin{enumerate} \item The exchange matrix $B^v=[b^v_{ef}]_{e,f\in I(v)}$ associated to $\Seed(v)$ is given by ${b^v_{ef}=\omega(DC_\Omega(v,e),DC_\Omega(v,f))}$. \item For each $e\in I(v$), the $\c$-vector $\c_e^v$ is $C(v,e)$. \item If $X^v=(x^v_e:e\in I(v))$ is the cluster in $\Seed(v)$, then for each $e\in I(v$), the $\g$-vector $\g^v_e=\g(x^v_e)$ is $R(v,e)$. \end{enumerate} Furthermore, the $\g$-vector cone of $\Seed(v)$ is $\Cone_\Omega(v)$, so that the map $v\mapsto\Cone_\Omega(v)$ is an isomorphism from $\DCamb_\Omega$ to the dual graph of the fan defined by $\g$-vectors of clusters in $\A_\bullet(B)$. \end{cor}
+If $v$ is a vertex of $\DCamb_\Omega$, then: \begin{enumerate} \item The exchange matrix $B^v=[b^v_{ef}]_{e,f\in I(v)}$ associated to $\Seed(v)$ is given by \item For each $e\in I(v$), the $\c$-vector $\c_e^v$ is $C(v,e)$. \item If $X^v=(x^v_e:e\in I(v))$ is the cluster in $\Seed(v)$, then for each $e\in I(v$), the $\g$-vector $\g^v_e=\g(x^v_e)$ is $R(v,e)$. \end{enumerate} Furthermore, the $\g$-vector cone of $\Seed(v)$ is $\Cone_\Omega(v)$, so that the map $v\mapsto\Cone_\Omega(v)$ is an isomorphism from $\DCamb_\Omega$ to the dual graph of the fan defined by $\g$-vectors of clusters in $\A_\bullet(B)$. \end{cor}

 Many of the standard conjectures for cluster algebras are collected in \cite[Section~3.3]{framework}.
-We will not restate them here, but we point out that the construction of the framework $(\DCamb_\Omega, \DC_\Omega)$ establishes them in the case of the oriented cycle.
-(Most of these conjectures are known in this case by other methods.)
+These include, among others, the following assertions: the sign-coherence and basis properties hold for $\g$-vectors; the $\g$-vectors define a fan; each $\c$-vector has a sign; and a seed is determined by its $\c$-vectors.
+Most of the standard conjectures are now theorems in light of \cite{GHKK}.
+The construction of the framework $(\DCamb_\Omega, \DC_\Omega)$ establishes them in the case of the oriented cycle.

 \begin{cor} If $B$ is the oriented $n$-cycle, then Conjectures~3.9--3.20 from \cite{framework} all hold for $B$. \end{cor}